 There are dedicated pages for lots of things so please check those too - If you can't find an answer then ask us!

-The festival opens at 5pm on Thursday 25 July and ends at 11pm on Sunday 28 July.
+The festival arena opens at 5pm on Thursday and ends at 11pm on the Sunday .
 Music is played on stage from 5.30pm until 11pm on Thursday, and from 11am to 11pm on Friday, Saturday and Sunday.
-Stage times will be on this website shortly before the festival starts.
+Stage times are available from the Line-Up page.
 The Arena and Bars open about half an hour before the acts start.
-The Campsite opens from 11am on Thursday and closes at 11am on Monday.
+However, you can come onto the site before that - the Campsite and parking areas open from 11am on Thursday and closes at 10am on Monday.

 What do you charge for car parking?